xmrrabbitx/flider.js/README.md

 ## Quick start

-First of all, include `flider_style.css` in the head of html:
+First of all, include `flider_style.css` in the head tag of html:

 ```html
 <link  rel="stylesheet" href="./fliderjs/style/css/flider_style.css">
 ```

-Second, import `flider.js` as a module:
+Second, import `flider.js` as a module in the body tag:

 ```html
 <script type="module">